-

 Training: The term begins with an intensive leadership training focused on practicing outdoor leadership skills, goal setting, technical and field skills, and understanding AZCC procedures/policies.

 Leads will receive an orientation that includes training on AmeriCorps prohibited and unallowable activities.
 Following leadership training, Corpsmembers will join leaders for orientation.
 This week-long orientation will include trainings such as Wilderness First Aid, Leave No Trace, outdoor living, crew culture, and goal setting.
+This crew will receive Chainsaw Training and S-130, S190, S-212, and WCT will be facilitated by AZCC.
+IS-700, ICS-100, L-180 will need to be completed prior to the start date.

 Housing: